 All course content or course administration questions must be posted to Quercus Discussions or brought to office hours.
 These types of inquiries will not be addressed over email.
 Any messages of a more personal nature (e.g., providing medical documentation for a missed lab assignment) should be emailed to both instructors.
 Be sure to include the course number (i.e., STA288 and your UTORid in your email subject line) and send to both instructors' utoronto emails listed above OR through the Quercus Inbox.
 You can expect a response within about 48 hours (Monday-Friday).

-Dr. White's STA288 Office Hours: Thursdays after class (around 1pm)-3pm in SS 6006 unless otherwise indicated on Quercus
+Dr. White's STA288 Office Hours: Tuesdays after class (around 1pm)-3pm in SS 6006 unless otherwise indicated on Quercus unless otherwise indicated on Quercus